 Top PGs of the 2017-18 Season

 The NBA is all about guards.
 You need an world-class guard to have a chance to with the NBA Championship.
 So, who is the best PG in the NBA?

 A true playmaker in a league where so many point guards look to get their shot first.

-Yes there were the injury issues this year, but Wall still averages 9.5 assists per game.
+Yes, there were the injury issues last year, but Wall still averaged 9.6 assists per game.

-The turnovers continue to be a bit high though, at almost four per game.
+The turnovers continue to be a bit high though, at almost four per game though.

-No, this hasn't been a season that Steph Curry would be happy with, playing in only 51 games because of injury.
+No, the 2017-18 season wasn't one that Steph Curry would be happy with by his standards, playing in only 51 games because of injury.

 Curry is still the two-time MVP and greatest shooter the league has ever seen.

 He also continues to be incredibly efficient, averaging 26 points per game on just 17 shot attempts, shooting almost 50 percent from the field, barely turning the ball over three times a game.